 If you have exceptions to the “please resend this later” request (see step 3 above), you can add something like “The only exception is ….”
-For instance, when I was away after our daughter’s birth but still needing to manage a few classes, I had the autoresponse indicate that I would respond to an email if the sender was a student in one of my classes or someone with a time-sensitive request about a student in one of my classes (e.g., needing attendance information).
+For instance, when I was away after our youngest daughter’s birth but still needing to manage a few classes, I had the autoresponse indicate that I would respond to an email if the sender was a student in one of my classes or someone with a time-sensitive request about a student in one of my classes (e.g., needing attendance information).

 Considerations for Requesting That Messages Be Resent

-This second method of structuring the autoresponse may be a bit abrupt.
+This second method of structuring the autoresponse may seem a bit abrupt.
 But it helps remove from you the burden of taking the time to reply to possibly outdated requests after your time away.10

 An autoresponse like this one also clearly states what action the person making the request should take to get input from you if that’s still needed after your time away.